Philip P. Barbour: First term in Congress

 improvement projects such as building roads like that being constructed to connect Buffalo, New York to New Orleans, Louisiana, through Washington.
 Barbour viewed federally funded internal projects as outside the sphere of Congress' powers and therefore unconstitutional and undermining state sovereignty.
 Barbour viewed states as sovereign, political communities, independent of an overarching political dynasty and free to secede from the Union if the federal government infringed on the rights of the states, an argument that he employed when countering restrictions to Missouri's admission to the Union as a slave state.

+Barbour also defended Missouri's ban on free Black Americans entering the state.
+To those who argued that this ban was a violation of Article IV of the Constitution, he replied that banning free Black Americans was no different than banning destitute white men who would become a burden on the state.
+He argued that the term "citizen" did not apply to Black Americans, whether free or not.

 His opposition to national restrictions on slave states served to foment his passion for states' rights but also develop his pro-slavery argument in politics.
 As a Congressman, Barbour was the first prominent politician to openly contest the constitutionality of protective tariffs.

 Cohens v.
 Virginia

 In Cohens v.
 Virginia (1821), Congressman Barbour represented the Commonwealth of Virginia to argue the issue of the Supreme Court's jurisdiction to hear the case, in which two men from Baltimore were convicted for selling D.C. lottery tickets in Virginia.
 Barbour unsuccessfully argued that the Supreme Court lacked jurisdiction, since the law banning the sale of foreign lottery tickets was not meant to affect Virginia, rendering this a purely local issue.
 He also maintained that the suit was barred by the Eleventh Amendment, which prohibits suit against a state without its consent.
 However, Chief Justice Marshall held that the Court had jurisdiction based on the Supremacy Clause, Art.
 VI, cl.
 2. This case strengthened Barbour's reputation as an Old Republican leader in a political system in which Virginian influence was waning and power was shifting between parties with the election of Andrew Jackson as the seventh President of the United States.